LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 * callback (function) — A function called when the value changes (optional).

-* data (table) — Additional data for this config option, including config type, category, description, etc.
+* data (table) — Additional data customizing the option.
+Fields include:
+    * desc (string) – Description shown in the menu.
+    * category (string) – Category used to group the setting.
+    * type (string) – "Boolean", "Int", "Float", "Color", or "Table".
+If omitted it is inferred from the default value.
+    * min (number) – Minimum allowed value for numeric types.
+    * max (number) – Maximum allowed value for numeric types.
+    * decimals (number) – Number of decimals to display for Float types.
+    * options (table) – List of choices for the "Table" type.
+    * noNetworking (boolean) – Do not network this config to clients.

 **Realm:**